 Because HubSpot has all these metrics in one place, you end up getting deeper insights into how content is attributing to revenue streams.
 You also can set up campaigns to track how emails, web pages, landing pages, blog posts and other campaign pieces are working together to achieve your goals.
 With advanced metrics like these, you can finally get insight into what's working and what's not.
 This helps you make data-driven decisions when marketing planning.

-Here's a look at a marketing dashboard in HubSpot.
+Here's a look at a marke9oting dashboard in HubSpot.

 3. CRM with In-Depth Insights into Contacts